I can’t believe this is my third coffee review!

 “As an ode to the BOND of the married founders and the term Bond in the bourbon community, it seemed only fitting that BOND composed a portion of the Oak & Bond name.”

-Although you can find Oak & Bond coffee on Amazon, I ordered directly from their website.
+Although you can find Oak and Bond coffee on Amazon, I ordered directly from their website.

-I ordered the following blends from Oak & Bond:
+I ordered the following from Oak and Bond Coffee Co:

 - Guatemala Finca Buena Esperanza